-In today's world Freedom Debt relief is one of the largest debt settlement companies in the U.S. They have been in operations since the year 2002, it is a branch of the Freedom Financial Group, which is also into offering debt consolidation loans through their FreedomPlus program.
+Presently, Freedom Debt Relief is one of the largest debt settlement companies in the U.S. They have been in operation since 2002 and are a branch of the Freedom Financial Group, who also offers debt consolidation loans through their FreedomPlus Program.

 Freedom Debt Relief at a glance